top of page

 If the governing documents allow, the Board of Directors often enact additional rules to help implement the provisions in the Declaration or Bylaws.
 The Board of Directors can often enact such rules without a homeowners' vote, and they do not have to be recorded with the county every time a revision is made.
 Rules and Regulations are sometimes known as "Association Rules," "Rules," or "Policies.""

--- Supplemental Notice of Dedicatory Instruments 2021 (Texas Legislature Changes)
+- 2016 (GENERATOR) Supplemental Notice of Dedicatory Instruments OCR

--- Supplemental Notice of Dedicatory Instruments 2022 (Exterior Maintenance Guidelines-ACC)
+- 2023 (Collections Policy) Supplemental Notice of Dedicatory Instruments OCR

 All of the above italicized text is directly quoted with permission from the website: